Farima-Sabet/Comparative-Sales-Analysis-Dashboard-/README.md

 Data Source & Preparation:
 The data was sourced from the company’s internal sales records and budget reports.
 I used Power BI’s Query Editor to clean and transform the raw data, ensuring consistency in the data formats and removing any discrepancies.
 The preparation involved creating relationships between sales figures across multiple years to enable accurate comparisons.

+Process:
+Data Preparation: I used Power BI’s Query Editor to clean and prepare the raw dataset.
+Analysis: DAX expressions were used to calculate key values such as total medal counts, top athlete performances, and gender distributions.
+Data Modeling: I structured the data through modeling techniques, making it easier to generate accurate, insightful visualizations.
+Visualization: I created a series of charts, tables, and graphs to display the findings in a user-friendly dashboard format.